flatironinstitute/disBatch/Readme.md

 executing task exits, the next task in the file is launched until all the lines in the file have been processed.

+Each task is run in a new shell.
+If you want to manipulate the execution environment of a task, add the appropriate operations to the command sequence.
+For example, if you need to set an environment variable, each task line would look something like:

+    export PYTHONPATH=/d0/d1/d2:$PYTHONPATH ; rest ; of ; command ; sequence

+Or, for more complex set ups that are common to every task, you can place the relavant commands in a file like "setup.sh" and use tasks lines like:

+    source setup.sh ; rest ; of ; command ; sequence

+See \#DISBATCH directives below for another alternative.

 In the simplest case, working with a cluster managed by SLURM, all that needs to be done is to write the command sequences to a file and then submit a job like the following: